bixb922/crank-organ/doc-software/README.md

 Option 1: Press the start button on the performance page (on this page).

 Option 2: If the touchpad is installed, start cranking, then touch and release the touchpad.
 The tune starts when the touchpad is released.
 See hardware section for touchpad.
 The touchpad is really any metallic button such as a drawer button, connected with a single wire to the microcontroller.

-The software also supports a regular pushbutton switch, if you don't like the touchpad.
+Option 3: If a physical start button installed, this behaves just like option 2.

-Option 3: If a crank rotation sensor is installed, start turning the crank.
+Option 4: If a crank rotation sensor is installed, start turning the crank.
 This will start the tune.
+Also, if configured in General Configuration, music tempo can follow crank rotation speed

-Option 4: If you configure "Automatic mode" in the General Configuration, the tune will start after the specified pause.
+Option 5: If you configure "Automatic mode" in the General Configuration, the tune will start after the specified pause.
 This mode is for unattended operation, like when you are towing the crank organ in a procession.

 ### Setlist control

 ![setlist control](performance_setlist.jpg)

 This section show the current setlist.
 The buttons next to each title allow to:
  * 🔼 move up or 🔽 move down one position